A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: The COLIBRE model and simulations

 with $\rho_\mr{g}$ and $c_\mr{s}$ the kernel-weighted gas density and sound speed at the location of the BH, and $f_\mathrm{turb}$ and $f_\mathrm{ang}$ are correction terms that account for the suppression of the accretion rate due to turbulence and vorticity, respectively (\citealt{Krumholz2006}).
 These corrections are due to turbulence and vorticity on resolved scales, well outside a subgrid accretion disc.
+The modified BHL formula may work better with a realistic multiphase ISM that has non-zero angular momentum with respect to the BH, and perform better than the traditional formula in the context of galaxy formation (\citealt{Hopkins2011}, \citealt{Hobbs2012}, \citealt{Angles2021}, \citealt{Gaspari2013}).

 The turbulence limiter is given by

 where $\lambda=1.1$ and $\mathscr{M}=\sqrt{(v^2+\sigma_\mr{g}^2)/c_\mr{s}^2}$ is the Mach number, with $v$ the kernel-interpolated bulk velocity of gas relative to the BH, and $\sigma_\mr{g}$ the non-thermal velocity dispersion of the gas in the BH frame.
 For low Mach numbers, $f_\mr{turb}$ asymptotes to $\lambda$, while for high Mach numbers, it asymptotes to $1/\mathscr{M}^3$.
 In the latter case, the accretion rate scales as $\dot{M}_\mr{BHL}\propto1/(v^2+\sigma_\mr{g}^2)^{3/2}$, with no dependence on the sound speed.
 In the case that $v\gg\sigma_\mr{g}$, the accretion rate corresponds to the classical limit $\dot{M}_\mr{BHL}\propto1/v^3$ for supersonic bulk flow (\citealt{Hoyle}).